marigold-dev/deku/HACKING.md

 - Never use the `ignore` function.
 Instead prefer `let _ = ...`
 - Never use the `@@` operator.
 - Never add extraneous type annotations.
+- Never use infix operators to chain monads together.
+Instead use `let` syntax.

 ### LWT
-- Never use `Lwt`'s infix operators.
-Instead use the `let` syntax.
 - Never ignore the result of an `Lwt` promise.
-Instead (FIXME: what to do instead?)
+Instead, if a promise is executed for side-effects only, use `Lwt.async` or just return the `Lwt.t`.